 This year, I decided to try something a little different and cross my favorite soda bread (which is slightly sweet and loaded with raisins and caraway) with a traditional brown bread.
 The result was fantastic!
 Whole wheat flour gives the bread a nutty, toasty flavor and steel coat oats give it a great, rustic texture.
-Slathered with Irish butter and sprinkled with a touch of salt, it’s great with your meal or on it’s own for breakfast.
+Slathered with Irish butter and sprinkled with a touch of sea salt, it’s great with your meal or on its own for breakfast.

 Irish soda bread is a quick bread – it uses baking soda instead of yeast, so you don’t need to wait for the dough to rise.
 It only takes a few seconds to mix up, and then about a half hour in the oven.
 It really couldn’t be easier!